 Launched in 2011 in Hamburg, Germany, 9flats is a popular vacation rental site serving hosts and guests in 104 countries.
 Many of the properties listed on 9flats are in Europe.

 The company charges a service fee of 12% for listings that accept an instant booking and 15% for listings that don’t accept an instant booking.

 Finding the best vacation rental site where you can list or book a property might be a challenge.
 There are plenty of options for hosts and guests to choose from.
 If you are looking for a vacation rental for your next holiday, determine your needs and budget first.

 If you are a host in search of a platform on which to list a property, start with your goals, and identify your target audience.
 This way, you’ll be able to shape your offer and select the most suitable place to list your rental.

 If you want to maximize your earnings, a good idea is to list your rental on several top vacation rental sites.
 Explore each of the options in more detail and then decide which of them looks the most promising in terms of bookings and revenue.

-No matter what platforms you choose, managing multiple listings on various vacation rental sites can eat up all your time.
+No matter which vacation rental booking sites you choose to list on, managing multiple listings on various vacation rental sites can eat up all your time.
 To maintain full control over your business, consider using vacation rental software.
-A solution such as iGMS has integration with Airbnb and Vrbo/HomeAway family sites and allows you to manage all the major aspects of your business hassle-free.
+A solution such as iGMS has integration with Airbnb, Booking.com, and Vrbo and allows you to manage all the major aspects of your business hassle-free.
 With iGMS, you can: